-Today, July 24, is National Tequila Day.
-Is it a made up holiday that only exists to sell tequila on a Tuesday?
+Today, February 22, is National Margarita Day.
+Is it a made up holiday that only exists to sell Margs at the end of February?
 Absolutely.
 So what?
 It gives us an excuse to revisit our Margarita Mix Taste Test.

 The 11 mixes were purchased at local Harris Teeter’s, Metro Wine and Spirits and Adams Morgan liquor stores.
 Each drink was batched, made according to its bottle’s recommendations.

 We used Jose Cuervo Gold for each mix that called for alcohol.
 Is Cuervo Gold the best tequila for margaritas?
 Absolutely not, but according to all of the liquor store employees we asked, it’s the liquor purchased most often when making margaritas.

 After batching the eleven options, our nine subjects were able to add ice, limes and salt to their choosing.
 They were encouraged to use new glasses with each mix to keep their samples are pure as possible, as pure as a margarita mix could be.
 Most everyone used new glasses for each drink because the plastic margarita glasses we purchased from the dollar store leaked.

 Chips, guacamole, salsa and water was also available for our subjects because that’s what’s usually available when you’re drinking margaritas.
 All of the guacamole was consumed, very few of the waters were finished.
 In other words, this was a very accurate margarita mix taste test.

 A. Margaritaville Margarita Mix

 Arielle: No reference point yet.

 Chloe: Tastes like dust with a hint of lime.

 Clarissa: Was there alcohol in this?